csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **return** a

 **Figure 4.21** An online search agent that uses depth-first exploration.
-The agent is appli- cable only in state spaces in which every action can be “undone” by some other action.
+The agent is applicable only in state spaces in which every action can be “undone” by some other action.

 lists, for each state, the predecessor states to which the agent has not yet backtracked.
 If the agent has run out of states to which it can backtrack, then its search is complete.